MeditationDuck/wake-cookbook/api-reference/index.md

 ## ABI Encoding

-Use correct abi encoding and decoding library at `wake.testing.abi`.
+Use correct abi encoding and decoding library from `from wake.testing import abi`.
 Use `abi.encode()`, `abi.encode_packed()`, `abi.decode()`.
+You can add directly to `abi.encode()` data, without adding defining types.
 `abi.decode` is defined as `decode(data: bytes, types: Sequence[Type])`
 For example,